-The Museum at Fashion Institute of Technology (MFIT) seeks to engage the services of an experienced and highly creative lighting designer ("Firm").
-The ideal Firm will have a proven record of innovation in lighting design within a not-for-profit museum.
-Firm will work closely with an MFIT curator and be charged with developing and designing a dynamic lighting design that enhances historical fashions but also minimizes damage to these fragile objects.
-Firm must be familiar with current museum conservation standards and practices, specifically as they relate to safe light levels and object exposure.
-The lighting will be for exhibitions which are housed in the museum's lower-level galleries.
-In addition, the Firm provides input and coordinates with the exhibition designer and graphics designer.
-In general, the services will be performed on a semi-annual basis and for special exhibits only.
+The Museum at Fashion Institute of Technology ("MFIT") seeks to engage the services of an experienced and highly creative architect/exhibition designer ("Firm").
+Working closely with an MFIT curator, Firm is charged with developing the overall exhibition design ("project"), including structural, paint, and related components which are housed in the museum's lower level galleries.
+In addition, the Firm will provide input to and coordinate with the exhibition graphics designer and exhibition lighting designer.
+It is presently planned that the services will be performed on a semi-annual basis or for special exhibits only.